Lyndall Barbour: Career

 Barbour began acting while in college, and whilst attending auditions in 1937, she was scouted by Edward Howell and studied drama with his wife Therese Desmond.
 She soon found a niche as a radio actress for the Australian Broadcasting Commission, and later 2GB.
 Casting director Val Vine commented that "Lyndall Barbour was so technically correct, she never missed a comma."
 She was heard in over three hundred radio plays and serials, including Malcolm Afford's World War II drama First Light Fraser.
 She won Macquarie Awards as best supporting actress in 1946 and 1948, and as best actress in 1949, for Genius at Home.
-From 1954 to 1970 she starred in the Australian version of the soap opera Portia Faces Life, as Portia Manning, a successful lawyer.
+From 1954 to 1970 she starred in the Australian version of the soap opera Portia Faces Life as Portia Manning, a successful lawyer.

+She played some notable roles in early Australian television drama, including the title role in Ruth.

 She appeared in the television series You Can't See 'Round Corners in 1967 and the film version in 1969.

 Later in life Barbour recorded audiobooks for the Royal Blind Society of New South Wales.
 She also appeared in stage and television roles, the latter particularly in the 1960s after radio work became scarce.
 She won a best actress award from the Sydney Theatre Critics' Circle in 1956 for her work in The Rose Tattoo.
 Her last film appearance was in 1981, in Maybe This Time, starring Judy Morris.